 - Note: Some models will have keyboards with a fingerprint reader.
 After you setup and turn on your computer, refer to the Access Help online help system for information about your fingerprint reader.
-See "Access Help" on page 62 for instructions on how to open the online help system. - 3.
-Connect the USB mouse cable to a USB connector.
+See "Access Help" on page 60 for instructions on how to open the online help system. - Your mouse cable might have a standard mouse connector 1 or a USB connector 2.
+Connect the mouse cable to the appropriate mouse connector.